 Claudia decided to do an MBA to make a significant change in her career.
 In fact, she wanted to do what is known as the ‘triple-jump’, which means changing location, sector and position from being a development consultant in the USA to moving to Europe to work in digital learning innovation.
 She chose EDHEC because of the shorter duration of the programme (10 months) and because of the school’s reputation for pedagogical innovation.
 Today, Claudia is a digital learning consultant at EDHEC’s Pilab, in Nice, France, something she would never have been able to achieve without an MBA.
 In fact 37% of EDHEC’s MBA graduates achieve the triple-jump, making a life-changing transformation which goes beyond just financial return.

-Scott Perry, MBA Alumni 2018, Customer Success & Support Director
+Scott Perry, MBA Alumni 2018, Head of Customer Success

 Scott decided to pursue an MBA to expand his overall business knowledge to enable him to have a better understanding of different functions, industries and business practices.
 As a customer success expert based in Ireland, he felt he wanted to expand his experience and knowledge outside his area of expertise and take a new challenge.
 He chose EDHEC because of the class diversity – typically there are over 30 nationalities in a class of 100 students from all backgrounds, industries and functions.
 The stunning location of the programme in Nice, south of France was also a key factor as it meant a total change in terms of culture and quality of living.
-Now living in Berlin and working as Customer Success & Support Director at EMnify, a fast-growing IoT connectivity provider for him the return on investment wasn’t just financial, it was about the value of the experience, the connections he made and the new learnings and perspectives that the MBA gave him.
+Now living in Berlin and working as Head of Customer Success at Yara International, the world’s leading fertilizer company and a provider of environmental solutions with an ambition is to be the Crop Nutrition Company for the Future, for him the return on investment wasn’t just financial, it was about the value of the experience, the connections he made and the new learnings and perspectives that the MBA gave him.